BurkhardHeim/cvsToWx/README.md

 The name stems from 'Magisches Quadrat' magic square in English.
 The Oszilloskop uses [MQ3,MQ4,MQ5,MQ6]:
   The 3x3.
 "There is just one 3x3 magic square although rotations and reflections produce eight variations.
-The 3x3 square cannot be pan-magic..." fofourier1 = [4,9,2] fofourier2 = [3,5,7]
+The 3x3 square cannot be pan-magic..."[GitHub Pages](https://www.grogono.com/magic/3x3.php). fofourier1 = [4,9,2] fofourier2 = [3,5,7]
 fofourier3 = [8,1,6]